getsolus/help-center-docs/docs/user/editions/budgie/configuration.md

 ![Budgie New Layout Added](configuration/budgie-input-sources-multiple.jpg)

-You can remove a keyboard layout by clicking on one of the items, for instance Swedish, then clicking the "⋮" button, then choosing "Remove".
+You can remove a keyboard layout by clicking on one of the items, for instance English (UK), then clicking the "⋮" button, then choosing "Remove".

 If you wish to use multiple keyboard layouts, you can switch between them by using the keyboard shortcut `Super + Shift + Space`, or by adding the Keyboard Layout Indicator applet to your Budgie panel.